marbl/canu/documentation/source/faq.rst

 What is the minimum coverage required to run Canu?
 -------------------------------------
     For eukaryotic genomes, coverage more than 20X is enough to outperform current hybrid methods.
+Below that, you will likely not assemble the full genome.

 My genome is AT (or GC) rich, do I need to adjust parameters?
 What about highly repetitive genomes?